RAG

 - Local RAG and embeddings

-- Integrating a local LLM into your workflow
+- Wiring a local LLM into the tools you already use

 - Every machine can run a local LLM (here's what fits)